Tax Returns for Companies: Everything You Need to Know

 In traditional accounting, you record your income and expenses by the date on the invoice.

 If you aren’t sure which accounting method is right for your business, it is best to speak to an accountant.
-Ageras has helped 169,000 businesses find the right accountant for them, give it a try.
+Ageras has helped 169,000 businesses find the right accountant for them.

 There are two ways a sole trader can submit their self-assessment, either by paper or online by registering for an online account.
 There are different submission deadlines depending on which method you choose.